 This is perhaps the first accommodation guide to feature reviews for both the Four Seasons and a YHA on the same page, but we are all for uniting people through shared philosophies and travel preferences rather than segregating travellers by budgets and bank balances, and the Sydney Harbour YHA at The Rocks easily has harbour views to rival those of the Four Seasons.
 Some travellers might actually prefer the YHA’s watery vistas — from both the sprawling rooftop terrace and Opera House-facing rooms — as Circular Quay is so close you can hear the sounds of the ferry horns and on a breezy day smell the salty sea air wafting in from the heads.
 We stayed two nights in a private double room at the invitation of YHA and while it wasn’t an accommodation option we’d normally choose — we’re married and we’re working, so we like our privacy, comfort, space, and need a table big enough for both of us to write at — it was fine, and the views from our double room were fantastic.
 Would we stay again?
 You know we probably might if we needed to be around the Quay.
 Would we recommend it to people?
 Absolutely!
 If you’re on a budget, this must be Sydney’s most affordable and best located accommodation — and then there are those gob-smacking views…

-Get there and away – for affordable onward travel, trains to other state capitals are a good option if you haven’t travelled out of Australia cities, although they’re expensive by overseas standards.
+For affordable onward travel, trains to other state capitals are a good option if you haven’t travelled out of Australia cities, although they’re expensive by overseas standards.
 Flying will cost around the same price and you’ll find cheap tickets at Flighthub.
 Flying is obviously faster but you don’t get to see Australia’s magic countryside.
 For interstate rail travel departing from New South Wales, buy your train tickets in advance through Countrylink.